Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/surveyMonkey_INS.md

 **Authorization**

-To connect to Survey Monkey, Kore.ai uses OAuth authentication.
+To connect to SurveyMonkey, Kore.ai uses OAuth authentication.
 The developer can use pre-authorized credentials during the configuration process or let the end user authorize during the conversation by creating an authorization profile.
 [Learn More](https://api.surveymonkey.com/v3/docs?shell#SurveyMonkey-Api)

  |Authorization Type                      |  OAuth - System | OAuth - Custom |
  |----------------------------------------|-----------------|----------------|